clu-ling/py-processors/docs/example.md

 ## Getting started

+For annotation and parsing, `py-processors` communicates with [`processors-server`](https://github.com/myedibleenso/processors-server) using a REST interface.

-First let's look at how to connect to the server.
+The server can be run either via `java` directly or in a [`docker` container](https://hub.docker.com/r/myedibleenso/processors-server/).
+Let's look at how to connect to the server.

-As part of the installation process, `py-processors` will retrieve a compatible `processors-server.jar`.
+# Running the NLP server
+### Option 1:  `processors-server.jar`
+This method requires `java` and a compatible `processors-server.jar` for the server.
+An appropriate `jar` will be downloaded automatically if one is not found.

 ```python
 from processors import *